panmout/AKNNQ-Hadoop-2d3d/README.md

 1. Phase 1: Count the number of *training* points in every cell
 2. Phase 2: Create a preliminary list of *K* nearest neighbors by searching inside each cell
 3. Phase 3: Try to discover neighbors in adjacent cells
-4. Phase 4: Merge lists of phases 3 and 4 into the final one.
+4. Phase 4: Merge lists of phases 2 and 3 into the final one.

 ### How to run
 User must edit script file *run.sh* and provide the appropriate parameters: